-The specific tools described below represent best estimates for increased harvest of wolves.
-These differences may variously contribute to the commission's interest to be less or more aggressive in their pursuit of a statutorily required wolf population reduction.
-While SB 314 speaks to a conditioned reduction of wolves, it does not speak to a specific timeline for that reduction to be achieved nor does it require a particular tool to be used to do so.
+Within these options, specific tools described below each represent relative different and unknown potential for increased harvest of wolves.
+These differences may variously contribute to the commission's interest to be less or more aggressive in their pursuit of a legislatively required wolf population reduction.
+While SB 314 speaks to a conditioned reduction of wolves, it does not speak to a specific timeline for that reduction to be achieved.
 While some participants in legislative hearings advocated rapid reduction of the wolf population to address concerns about game numbers (particularly in northwest/western MT where wolves are abundant, and some elk populations are below objective), others expressed concern that wolves could be dramatically and quickly reduced and advocated no increased harvest or a more measured approach to increased harvest.
-That the estimated wolf population has been relatively static for several years suggests increased harvest will result in a population decrease.
-The commission has the authority to apply different seasons in different areas to address the mandate to reduce populations as some legislative inputs suggest.
+Regardless of the prediction above, that the estimated wolf population has been relatively static for several years suggests increased harvest will result in a population decrease.
+The commission has the authority to apply different seasons in different areas as some legislative inputs suggest.

-Given only six persons filled the 5-wolf bag limit during the 2020 season through hunting and/or trapping measures, increasing the bag limit may not generate a significant addition to harvest.
+Given only six persons filled the 5-wolf bag limit during the 2020 season, increasing the bag limit may not generate a significant addition to harvest.
 Increasing the bag limit while also allowing a full bag limit on only one wolf hunting license may add harvest as hunters potentially encounter and take advantage of opportunities to harvest more than one wolf at a time without needing more than one license.
 Most hunters purchase only one wolf hunting license.
 Currently trappers may trap up to 5 wolves on their one trapping license.

 Acting alone, season date expansion likely represents some increased harvest, most likely at the same rate of harvest the current season structure provides.
-As expanded dates represent more trapping season, they consequently represent increased potential for non-target/non-authorized (incidental) captures of federally listed grizzly bears and lynx as well as other wild and domestic species.
-In addition to fundamental concerns about non-target/non-authorized captures, any captures of grizzly bears represent human safety concerns such as surprise encounters with incidentally-captured grizzly bears and the difficulties associated with releasing an incidentally-captured grizzly bear.
+As expanded dates represent more trapping season, they consequently represent increased potential for non-target capture of federally listed grizzly bears, lynx, and other wild and domestic species.
+Any final season structure should substantively include elements to reduce or eliminate unauthorized take of federally listed species like grizzly bears and lynx.
+In addition, non-target captures of grizzly bears represent real concerns for human safety.

 Hunting over bait, by itself, is not anticipated to account for significant increased harvest.
-In combination with night hunting, harvest of wolves over bait might prove more effective relative to increased harvest in that it represents more opportunity for harvest at a time when wolves may be more available to hunters.
+In combination with night hunting, harvest of wolves over bait might prove more effective relative to increased harvest.

 The new tool most anticipated to increase harvest is snares.
-Snares are inexpensive, can be more easily placed in large numbers (compared to jawed foothold traps), and are relatively easy to maintain in weather conditions that might confound other trap types.
-Snares also generate concerns relative to non-target/non-authorized captures of federally listed grizzly bears and lynx as well as other wild and domestic species.
-In addition to fundamental concerns about non-target/non-authorized captures, any captures of grizzly bears represent human safety concerns.
-Opportunities to mitigate these concerns include restrictions in time and space, limits on numbers of snares, and equipment requirements that reduce the potential for capturing and holding non-target/non-target species.
+Snares are inexpensive and can be more easily placed in large numbers (compared to jawed foothold traps).
+Snares are also relatively easy to maintain in weather conditions that might confound other trap types.
+Snares also generate some of the most consistently expressed concerns relative to incidental captures of domestic dogs and other wildlife species including federally listed lynx and grizzly bears.
+Efforts to mitigate this concern include restrictions in time and space and equipment requirements that reduce the potential for capturing and holding non-target species.